 Graslan L is a low-odor, high-load formulation, allowing for a lower use rate and less packaging.
 The formulation also is less volatile and carries a reduced signal word, compared with the old standard, Grazon® P+D herbicide.

-Improved control and convenience make Graslan L, applied at 2.5 to 5 pints per acre, your best option for broadcast applications across large, dense, established infestations.
+Improved control and convenience make Graslan L, applied at 1.5 to 2.5 quarts per acre, your best option for broadcast applications across large, dense, established infestations.
 Broadcast applications of Graslan L will thin leafy spurge stands each year, increase grass production and improve forage utilization.

-When spot-treating small patches or where new infestations pop up, go with the rate flexibility of Tordon 22K (apply 2 to 4 quarts per acre).
+When spot-treating small patches or where new infestations pop up, go with the rate flexibility of Tordon 22K (apply 1 to 2 quarts per acre).
 The goal with spot treatments is to eliminate the patch as quickly as possible.